Diospyros kaki, is also known as the Persimmon. It has been long cultivated by indigenous tribes to provide fruit in the winter.

 Usually grown from grafts of root stocks.
 Provide saplings with plenty of water.

 Care: Relatively pest and disease free.
-Lightly prune in late winter or at the start to remove any broken, decayed, or crossed shoots.
+Lightly prune in late winter or at the start of spring to remove any broken, decayed, or crossed shoots.

 Provide with a mulch and feed following pruning.